Exercise and Sleep

 In the end, exercise might help you sleep better if done consistently and at the appropriate time of day.
 The ideal exercises for sleep are generally low-impact and soothing, such as yoga or swimming.
 It's also preferable to perform them a few hours before bedtime so your body has time to relax.

-So if you're searching for a simple approach to improving your quality of sleep, add some exercise to your daily routine.
-It just might assist you in catching up on those much-needed ZZZs!
+So, if you're looking for a simple approach to improving your quality of sleep, add some exercise to your daily routine.
+It just might help you catch up on those much-needed ZZZs!

 Related blog posts: